Mandrew0822/ltorah/README.md

 # ltorah

-Even for the non-religous the Torah is a book that is a great read, its historically a very powerful and important book and if that doesnt intrest you then the ideas and great morals you can take away from it should.
+Even for the non-religous the Torah is a book that is a great read, its historically a very powerful and important book and if that doesn't interest you then the ideas and great morals you can take away from it should.
 I hope you all have a great time reading :)

 ## Features

 - ltorah has a "bookmark" feature that allows you to ave your spot
 - Its extremely lightweight and simple to learn
-- Since the source cod consists of a single bash file its easily customizable
+- Since the source code consists of a single bash file its easily customizable

 ## Installation